smapiot/piral/docs/reference/bundlers.md

 - [piral-cli-webpack](https://www.npmjs.com/package/piral-cli-webpack) for bringing support for Webpack (v4)
 - [piral-cli-webpack5](https://www.npmjs.com/package/piral-cli-webpack5) for bringing support for Webpack (v5)
-- [piral-cli-parcel](https://www.npmjs.com/package/piral-cli-parcel) for bringing support for Parcel
+- [piral-cli-parcel](https://www.npmjs.com/package/piral-cli-parcel) for bringing support for Parcel (v1)
+- [piral-cli-parcel2](https://www.npmjs.com/package/piral-cli-parcel2) for bringing support for Parcel (v2)
+- [piral-cli-esbuild](https://www.npmjs.com/package/piral-cli-esbuild) for bringing support for esbuild

 ::: question: Can the Piral CLI work without a bundler?
 Indeed it can, even though the default bundler plugin would be installed when a bundler is required.